-Although smoothies can be a healthy option, when not made with care, they can also become a less than ideal option.
+Although smoothies can be a healthy option, when not made with care, they can also become a less-than-ideal option.
 Here are some of the potential drawbacks of smoothies:

-- Can Be High in Sugar: When made with lots of fruit, fruit juice, sweetened yogurts and/or added sweeteners, smoothies can be incredibly high in sugar.
+- Can Be High in Sugar: When made with lots of fruit, fruit juice, sweetened yogurts, and/or added sweeteners, smoothies can be incredibly high in sugar.
 Although many of these sugars may be natural, even too much of a good thing can be a bad thing.
 Some pre-made smoothies will boast labels with “no added sugar” and although this may be true, the total amount of sugar in a smoothie can still be problematic, even if it’s coming from real food.
 A simple way to mitigate this is to a) limit the total number of sources of sugar (fruit, fruit juice, sweeteners, etc…), b) use smaller portions of fruit, c) use sugar-free liquids, and/or d) add more vegetables and sources of protein.

 - Can Be Low in Protein: If you are not intentionally adding a source of protein to your smoothie it may end up becoming a bit of a sugar bomb, and this is especially problematic if you are using smoothies as a meal replacement or post-workout meal.
 Although not every smoothie needs to be high in protein, especially if you are consuming it along with other food, when using it as a meal replacement, adding protein to your smoothie will help to ensure that you are eating a more balanced meal and this will help to balance your blood sugar, keep you full, and mitigate additional cravings in the long-term.

 - Not Optimal for Digestion: Although smoothies are often described as “easier on digestion”, that is not always the case.
 It is important to understand that the digestive process begins in the mouth and is stimulated by the act of chewing.
 The mastication of food helps to stimulate the enzymes in our saliva and stimulates the production of hydrochloric acid and digestive enzymes in the stomach.
 Therefore, by drinking blended fruits and vegetables, as opposed to chewing them, the digestive process is not stimulated in the same way.
-Although it is not the case for everyone, individuals who struggle with digestion or gut health may experience more negative side effects from drinking smoothies, such as bloating, gas or indigestion.
+Although it is not the case for everyone, individuals who struggle with digestion or gut health may experience more negative side effects from drinking smoothies, such as bloating, gas, or indigestion.

 Are smoothies as good as eating fruit?

 It depends.
-According to some experts, blended fruit is not completely nutritionally equivalent to chewing whole foods as some of the fibre is lost in the process and digestion is not stimulated in the same way.
+According to some experts, blended fruit is not completely nutritionally equivalent to chewing whole foods as some of the fiber is lost in the process, and digestion is not stimulated in the same way.
 However, generally speaking, most of the nutritional properties remain present and, therefore, using smoothies as a way to increase your overall fruit and vegetable intake is fine, especially when they are homemade.

 Are fruit smoothies good for you?

 It also depends.
 If you are consuming a smoothie solely made of fruit, it is important to consider the amount of sugar present and where you might consume additional sugars throughout the day in an effort to control your total sugar intake.
-If you are looking to use fruit smoothies as a meal replacement, it is best to limit the total amount of fruit to 1 or 2 servings, include a source of protein and a source of fat to ensure you are eating a balanced meal.
-If you wouldn’t eat 2 bananas, 1 cup of mango, 12 strawberries, and 1 orange in one individual sitting, don’t blend it all into one drink.
+If you are looking to use fruit smoothies as a meal replacement, it is best to limit the total amount of fruit to 1 or 2 servings, and include a source of protein and a source of fat to ensure you are eating a balanced meal.
+If you wouldn’t eat 2 bananas, 1 cup of mango, 12 strawberries and 1 orange in one individual meal don’t blend it all into one drink.

 Are green smoothies good for you?

 Again, it depends.
 If you have trouble consuming green vegetables, adding them (or masking them) in a smoothie with some fruit is a great way to work on increasing your total vegetable intake.
-Much like fruit smoothies, if you intend to use green smoothies as a meal replacement, be sure to limit the total amount of sugar, include a source of protein and include a source of fat to ensure it’s a well-balanced meal.
+Much like fruit smoothies, if you intend to use green smoothies as a meal replacement, be sure to limit the total amount of sugar, including a source of protein, and include a source of fat to ensure it’s a well-balanced meal.